-We know that our operations can affect biodiversity and natural resources within land, freshwater and marine ecosystems.
+We know that our operations can affect biodiversity and natural resources within land, freshwater and marine ecosystems, including some that are under global threat.
 By understanding the value of these ecosystems, we can manage potential impacts on biodiversity and the natural resource dependencies of host communities in the regions that we operate.

 We do this in many ways.